kubevirt/monitoring/runbooks/LowReadyVirtControllersCount.md

 This alert can have multiple causes, including the following:

-- Not enough memory on the cluster
+- The cluster has insufficient memory.
-- Nodes are down
+- The nodes are down.
 - The API server is overloaded.
 For example, the scheduler might be under a heavy load and therefore not completely available.
-- Networking issues
+- There are network issues.

 Try to identify the root cause and resolve the issue.